socram8888/tonyhax/README.md

 For installing on a memory card, you'd need **both** the generic tonyhax SPL save the game-specific save.

+When installing:
-If installing using a memory card editor (such as [OrionSoft's PS1 Memory Card Manager](http://onorisoft.free.fr/retro.htm?psx/psx.htm), Dexdrive, etc...), consider using the MCS file.
-If installing it directly using uLaunchELF, you'll need to use the raw file.
+ * If you are using any sort of visual memory card editor (such as [OrionSoft's PS1 Memory Card Manager](http://onorisoft.free.fr/retro.htm?psx/psx.htm), Dexdrive, etc...), consider using the MCS file.
+ * If you are copying it using a PS2 console and uLaunchELF, you'll need to use the raw file. **The name is important - do not rename them**.

 | Game                            | Region | Code       | MCS file          | Raw file            |
 |---------------------------------|--------|------------|-------------------|---------------------|